HomeBlogThe Ultimate Lake Tahoe Camping Guide

 Camp Shelley

 Just on the other side of Hwy 89, Camp Shelley offers classic forest camp vibes all at just about 1.5 miles from Lake Tahoe.
-You’ll be one of the lucky few that can walk or bike down to the water without waiting in traffic or paying for parking.
+You’ll be one of the lucky few who can walk or bike down to the water without waiting in traffic or paying for parking.

 RV campers—little ol’ Shelley is basic amenities only.
 You’ll have to look elsewhere for full hookups.